openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 ## Recipient selector

-The Recipient selector enables users to select users, groups and/or roles that can have access to areas in EQUELLA.
+The Recipient selector enables users to select users, groups and/or roles that can have access to areas in openEquella.
 It is used in the following functions:
-* Approvals and payments – select the users, groups and/or roles that are part of an approval or payment rule for EQUELLA instances set up with the EQUELLA Content Exchange Store Front capability.
+* Approvals and payments – select the users, groups and/or roles that are part of an approval or payment rule for openEquella instances set up with the openEquella Content Exchange Store Front capability.
 * Content quotas – select the users, groups and/or roles to which a content quota applies.
 * Custom links – select the users, groups and/or roles that can view a custom link.
 * Create portlets – select the users, groups and/or roles that can view a portlet.